bradnielsen2981/moodle-format_multitopic/README.md

 # Moodle Multitopic Format ⭐

-Note by Brad Nielsen who has forked this repository and edited the it significantly.
+Note by Brad Nielsen who has forked this repository and edited it significantly.
+My edits are prefaced by the name BRAD.

-This is by far the best format on Moodle for using sections within sections.
+This is by far the best format on Moodle for using sections within sections and the work of James Calder in developing this format should be admired.
 I cant wait to try it on the College in which I work.
 I have made a few edits though - mainly to go with the Lambda theme that my College is using.
 So the Course Format CSS has changed significantly which might make it ugly for others.
 I have then added some things which I have always wanted with a theme as well.

 1. Labels can be added more easily
 2. The Announcements Forum now appears on Page 1 as opposed to being hidden in a link.
+3. More config options..

 > Shows multiple topics per page, with tabbed navigation between pages.
 Topics are collapsible, and can optionally be timed.